Practical Dermatology: TeleDermatology Present and Future Perspective

 Practical Dermatology, Dec 2018

-Camille Introcaso, MD: There are a number of barriers of access to specialty dermatology care.
-I think those barriers can vary depending on where our patients are and what their resources are, but certainly one significant barrier is geographic location.
-There are large parts of the world and then certainly of our own country where there are not many specialty providers, particularly in dermatology.
+Camille Introcaso, MD: There are a number of barriers to access to specialty dermatology care.
+I think those barriers can vary depending on where our patients are and what their resources are, but certainly, one significant barrier is geographic location.
+There are large parts of the world, and then certainly of our own country, where there are not many specialty providers, particularly in dermatology.
 Financial resources warrant consideration—most basically just being able to have access to health insurance that covers specialty visits.
 Other kinds of resources like access to transportation to a dermatologist or the ability to have either time off from work or child care influence whether a patient can go to a dermatologist in person.

 Dr. Introcaso: I have worked with AristaMD for about a year now.
 AristaMD reached out to me through the Doximity platform to let me know about their telehealth platform.
 My own background involves quite a bit of telemedicine through volunteer work.
 I’ve had the opportunity to work internationally as a dermatologist, both in Africa and South America.

-I also see, and to a much greater degree than I see in my own practice, patients who have conditions that have been neglected because they didn’t have the resources to address them earlier.
+I also see, and to a much greater degree than I see in my practice, patients who have conditions that have been neglected because they didn’t have the resources to address them earlier.
 I certainly see through the eConsult platform more advanced skin cancers.
-I see people who have skin manifestations of internal disease that has not been well controlled, such as diabetes, vascular disease, and more complicated conditions like lupus.
-Overall the consults that I receive through the AristaMD platform are patients who have more serious dermatologic conditions than what I typically see in my day-to-day practice.
+I see people with skin manifestations of internal disease that have not been well controlled, such as diabetes, vascular disease, and more complicated conditions like lupus.
+Overall, the consults I receive through the AristaMD platform are patients with more serious dermatologic conditions than I typically see in my day-to-day practice.

-Dr. Introcaso: I would say there are two “best” parts: one is a bit selfish and one is more altruistic.
+Dr. Introcaso: I would say there are two “best” parts: one is a bit selfish, and one is more altruistic.
 Selfishly, I really learn a lot from the consults.
-Unlike in clinic when I have to come up with an answer and a plan right away, if I have an e-consult, I have a little more time and I can do some reading.
-I can think about the treatment approach a little bit more in depth, and I really take the opportunity to give myself some more education and then craft answers that are not only going to answer the question for the primary care provider, but hopefully provide some education about the condition, as well.
+Unlike in the clinic, when I have to come up with an answer and a plan right away, if I have an e-consult, I have a little more time and can do some reading.
+I can think about the treatment approach a little bit more in-depth, and I really take the opportunity to give myself some more education and then craft answers that are not only going to answer the question for the primary care provider but hopefully provide some education about the condition, as well.

-Looking out 10 or 20 years, I think that we’ll have figured out how to make the benefits of teledermatology a regular part of our healthcare system, both for convenience for patients as well as health costs saving.
-It could be a potential major cost savings to the healthcare system as a whole, if patients are able to be triaged by their primary care providers or even do direct interfacing with specialists on their own.
+Looking out 10 or 20 years, I think we’ll have figured out how to make the benefits of teledermatology a regular part of our healthcare system, both for convenience for patients and health cost saving.
+It could be a potential major cost savings to the healthcare system as a whole if patients are able to be triaged by their primary care providers or even do direct interfacing with specialists on their own.
 But it’s going to take us a little while to figure that all out, especially since the healthcare system is changing rapidly in other ways.